-As you may see, according to these statistics, Twitch content has been viewed for 13 bln hours.
-Sounds impressive, doesn’t it?
+As you may see, according to these statistics, Twitch content has been viewed for over 16 bln hours to date, with around 2.38 million viewers watching concurrently right now.
+Sounds impressive, doesn't it?
 However, not all content creators manage to gain fame here, and in many ways, their main mistake is the lack of a well-thought-out and regularly optimized content strategy.
 And if the strategy itself depends solely on creativity, regularly checking Twitch channel analytics plays a significant role in its optimization.
 Below, we will consider the most critical metrics you can use.

 How to Access Twitch Metrics